The White City of Arequipa

 As the tour ended, it began to storm so I parked myself in a coffee shop drinking hot chocolate to wait out the rain.
 Arequipa is pretty wet, much more so than the coastal cities I'd been in previously.
 Best to remember a raincoat and umbrella everywhere you go as it can be sudden and unexpected.

-Enjoy the Most Beautiful Plaza in South America at Night
+Enjoy an Evening in the Most Beautiful Plaza in South America

 On my way back toward the hostel, I decided to stop off for dinner finding a restaurant in the main plaza.
 I chose it mostly for the view which overlooked the entire square as the rain continued to fall, glistening on the stone below.
 At first, they showed me a menu full of touristy food with high prices but when I mentioned it was too expensive they suddenly offered "menu" prices which were much less.